Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Counting Monomial Representations

-We wish to count cuspidal automorphic representations of $\GL_2\left(\A_F\right)$ that are monomial with respect to $\omega_{\Quad(\qq')}$, have trivial central character, arithmetic conductor $\qq$, even archimedean weights $\kbf$, and principal series representations at a nonempty subset $S_{\infty}^{\ps}(F)$ of the archimedean places of $F$.
+We wish to count cuspidal automorphic representations of $\GL_2(\A_F)$ that are monomial with respect to $\omega_{\rr}$, have trivial central character, arithmetic conductor $\qq$, even archimedean weight vector $\kbf$, and principal series representations at a nonempty subset $S_{\infty}^{\ps}(F)$ of the archimedean places of $F$ (and therefore having discrete series representations at the remaining archimedean places $S_{\R}^{\ds}(F)$ of $F$).
 We let

 denote the set of all such isomorphism classes of cuspidal automorphic representations.